Decided to self-publish? So which company? How to choose?

 - How To Use SlideShare To Market Your Book (SlideShare is now a part of LinkedIn)

-- Long-form posts on LinkedIn—overview with more links (on LinkedIn itself)
+- Long-form posts on LinkedIn—FAQ on LinkedIn itself

 - More–Yes there are more, more than listed below.
 If you like or use any of them already or think they will help you market your book, go for it.
 Just remember, while it is important to have a presence as an author, every minute you spend on social media is a minute you are NOT spending working on your book(s).